 These assumptions have produced a church-centered or ecclesiocentric understanding of our mission.
 Under the ecclesiocentric model, the church’s de facto mission has focused mostly on recruiting “members” through evangelism while “mission” was understood to be a program of the church.
 The goal or mission really settled on the institutional maintenance of the local church, whose success or failure was inevitably, and I dare say exclusively, measured by the number of members.

-However, as I pointed out last week, “the church of Jesus Christ is not the purpose or goal of the gospel, but rather its instrument and witness.”
-This brings us to our second question: What exactly is the church’s mission?
+However, as I pointed out last week, “the church of Jesus Christ is not the purpose or goal of the gospel, but rather its instrument and witness.

 In order to answer this question, we must first accurately define the gospel or “good news.”
 I say “accurately” because I think many Christians, particularly in our highly individualized culture, have come to view the gospel as simply the personal plan of salvation.
 The modern emphasis tends toward “fixing the sin problem” in terms that are entirely personal.
 However, the Scriptures speak in a more comprehensive way that goes beyond the private version of the gospel that we know in the West.